 Be prepared for your child’s sleep study.
 Learn what happens on the day of the study.

 You may have many questions as you prepare for a sleep study.
 We want you to feel as comfortable as possible.
 Knowing what to expect will help you relax and prepare for your study.

 What is a Sleep Study (Polysomnogram)?

 A sleep study is a test used to evaluate brain activity, breathing and movements during sleep.
 During a sleep study, about 30 small electrodes are placed on your child to record his/her sleep activities.
 More than 1,000 pages of information with audio/video are recorded during the night.
 Registered sleep technologists with pediatric experience are present at all times to monitor the patient and ensure a high quality recording.

 Scheduling a Study

 An overnight sleep study is ordered directly by a primary care physician or a specialty physician.
 Once our office receives a referral, we will contact the family to schedule a date and time for the sleep study.

 The patient or legal guardian must verbally confirm the appointment by calling 727-767-4458 by noon on the day of their study or they may need to be rescheduled.

 - You should arrive at least 10 minutes before your scheduled appointment time in the Admissions Office in the 1st floor lobby of the main hospital.

 - The day of the study should be a normal day for your child with no restrictions related to food, drink, or medications (unless directed otherwise by the referring physician).
-However, limit caffeine products for at least 24 hours prior to the sleep study.
+Please limit caffeine products for at least 24 hours prior to the sleep study.

 - On the day of the study, get your child up early and keep him/her awake and active (limiting napping) to maximize sleep during the study.